-- At 60 units per dwelling acre, 10% low income, and 5% very low income. - Allocate \$2.5 million in the 2024/2025 budget into an Affordable Housing Trust Fund, including a first-time home ownership program. - Direct staff to bring back strategies & needs possibly via a study session to accelerate rezoning. - Streamline projects subject to the affordable housing ordinance. - Adopt the in-lieu fee resolution as presented.
+- At 60% units per dwelling acre, 10% low income, and 5% very low income. - Allocate \$2.5 million in the 2024/2025 budget into an Affordable Housing Trust Fund, including a first-time home ownership program. - Direct staff to bring back strategies & needs to accelerate rezoning. - Streamline projects subject to the affordable housing ordinance. - Adopt the in-lieu fee resolution as presented.